sharondumb/sharondumb.github.io/_pages/about.md

 In 2022, I graduated with a B.A.H. in International Relations from Stanford University.
 I am currently a J.D./M.A candidate at Yale Law School and Yale’s Center for East Asian Studies.

 I am a product of late 2000s internet forums, state propaganda, and anonymous question-asking websites.
-I owe over $50k in student debt.